MetaMask/metamask-docs/docs/guide/snaps-rpc-api.md

 ###### Returns

-`string` - The text entered by the user
+`string` - The text entered by the user.

 ###### Example